nwj/nwj.sh/src/content/essays/make-as-a-front-end-build-tool.md

 Overall, though, the experiment was a success. `make` is flexible and I was able to bend it for use in a web development context.
 I'd absolutely consider it for future web projects, possibly even over newer tools like [Grunt](https://gruntjs.com/) or [Gulp](https://gulpjs.com/).

 ### Make Basics

+`make` is all about transforming one set of files, called sources, into another set of files, called targets.
+It does this by referring to a `makefile`, which lists the sources and targets and includes instructions for how they should be mutated.